So that's it! The Summer has ended!

 I can't do a lot with this on it's own so I'll keep going with the logical deconstruction.
 By the definition of a subset, this becomes:

-So now, using "universal instantiation" I can say that here, a is arbitrary (for the sake of argument, it really can be anything), and that leaves us with an updated "givens" list of:
+So now, using "universal instantiation" I can say that here, is arbitrary (for the sake of argument, it really can be anything), and that leaves us with an updated "givens" list of:

 and